nhsexperience/nhs-experience/docs/nhs-proxy/proxy-mvp/index.md

 ## External Systems Involved

 ### NHS Login
+- Used to authenticate the identity of both the delegator and delegate

 ### PDS
+- Used to verify the delegate details provided by the delegator
+- User to lookup the contact details (email or phone?) of the delegate

 ### Email / Mesh
+- Used to communicate the proxy request to the GP surgery

 ## New Services / System Required

 ### NHS Proxy Service
+Used to orchestrate

 ## Data Inputs

 ### Delegates details (supplied by delegator)
 - NHS Number